sha-md/London-Fire-Brigade-Response-Analysis/README.md

    - Final model Mean Absolute Error (MAE): **56 seconds**.

 4. **Deployment**
    - Built and deployed using **Streamlit Cloud** with cached model inference for fast performance.
+   - The application is containerized for reproducibility and automated builds.
    - Data hosted through GitHub Releases (.csv.gz format).

 ---